romaricdrigon/EasyGallery/README.txt

 Put the app in root directory.
-Put pictures & sub-folders (to create galleries) in /photos/
+Put pictures & sub-folders (to create galleries) in /photos/ Avoid special chars in names of subdirectories & files

 ****** What format are supported? ******